mochajs/mocha/docs/index.md

 ### Wallaby.js

-[Wallaby.js](https://wallabyjs.com/) is a continuous testing tool that enables real-time code coverage for Mocha with any assertion library in VS Code, Atom, JetBrains IDEs (IntelliJ IDEA, WebStorm, etc.), Sublime Text and Visual Studio for both browser and node.js projects.
+[Wallaby.js][] is a continuous testing tool that enables real-time code coverage for Mocha with any assertion library in VS Code, Atom, JetBrains IDEs (IntelliJ IDEA, WebStorm, etc.), Sublime Text and Visual Studio for both browser and node.js projects.

 ![Wallaby.js in Action](images/wallaby.png?withoutEnlargement&resize=920,9999&pngquant){:class="screenshot" lazyload="on"}

 ### Emacs

-[Emacs](https://www.gnu.org/software/emacs/) support for running Mocha tests is available via a 3rd party package [mocha.el](https://github.com/scottaj/mocha.el).
+[Emacs][] support for running Mocha tests is available via a 3rd party package [mocha.el][emacs-mocha.el].
 The package is available on MELPA, and can be installed via `M-x package-install mocha`.

 ![Emacs Mocha Runner in Action](images/emacs.png?withoutEnlargement&resize=920,9999&pngquant){:class="screenshot" lazyload="on"}

 ### Mocha Sidebar (VS Code)

-[Mocha sidebar](https://marketplace.visualstudio.com/items?itemName=maty.vscode-mocha-sidebar) is the most complete mocha extension for vs code.
+[Mocha sidebar][vscode-mocha-sidebar] is the most complete mocha extension for vs code.

 #### Features